 Harare inputted 1,6M ExB as a funding gap for ExB for 41 C/5.
 It is a very ambitious target; HQ is not sure whether it is achievable and how.
 There is no info on 40 C/5 funding gap.

-SHS: The funding of the programme is the UN Partnership on the Rights of Persons with Disabilities – joint UN progrmame on national and multination level.
+SHS: The funding of the programme is the UN Partnership on the Rights of Persons with Disabilities – joint UN programme on national and multination level.
 Overall, they raised about 1,2M USD.
 The particularity and the novelty is that this is a UN joint funding.
 UNESCO is the lead agency.
 We have expanded activities from Zimbabwe to cover Namibia, Mozambique, Eswatini and Tanzania (in cooperation with Nairobi Office) since 2018.
 We advise the UNCT on inclusion.
 The development of a UN basket fund is currently being done.
 It will offer all UN agencies to come in and approaching donors as one.
 We are going to pilot this soon.
 We will create a pull of funds – the idea to reduce overhead costs and deliver as One UN.
 The Development Office in Zimbabwe is guiding the design of this kind of programmes.
 It is at early stage.
 However, we need to build up the momentum.

 Donors’ landscape